cs1302uga/cs1302-api-app/README.md

 ### Primary Functions (90 points)

-Your app must integrate two or more external RESTful JSON APIs based on user input and combine the responses in some meaningful/interesting way.
-Combining responses means that the response from one API should be used (at least in part) to query the second API.
-Your application must automate the process of connecting two different APIs for a single purpose.
+Your app must showcase two or more external RESTful JSON APIs as described earlier in the project description.
 Failure to meet this requirement will result in a grade of 0 for this category.
 If you have questions about whether or not your idea is sufficient, please discuss it with an instructor.

 ### Multiple Uses per Execution (10 points)

-After the application is started, your application should allow the user to query the API(s) an arbitrary number of times without requiring them to exit and rerun the application.
+After the application is started, your application should allow the user to query each API an arbitrary number of times without requiring them to exit and rerun the application.
 By arbitrary, we mean that there is no limit to how many times the user may do this.

 ## Non-Functional Requirements